IntersectMBO/lsm-tree/doc/final-report/final-report.md

 # Introduction

-As part of the project to reduce `cardano-node`’s memory use [@utxo-db], by storing the bulk of the ledger state on disk (colloquially known as "UTxO-HD"[^1]), a high-performance disk backend has been developed as an arm’s-length project by Well-Typed LLP on behalf of Intersect MBO[^2].
-The intent is for the backend to be integrated into the consensus layer of `cardano-node`, specifically to be used for storing the large parts of the Cardano ledger state.
+As part of the project to reduce `cardano-node`’s memory use [@utxo-db] by storing the bulk of the ledger state on disk, colloquially known as UTxO-HD[^1], a high-performance disk backend was developed as an arm’s-length project by Well-Typed LLP on behalf of Intersect MBO[^2].
+The intent is for the backend to be integrated into the consensus layer of `cardano-node`, specifically to be used for storing the larger parts of the Cardano ledger state.

+[^1]: ‘UTxO-HD’ is a classic project-manager’s misnomer.
+The project is not just
+      about the UTxO but also other parts of the ledger state, and it is not about hard drives.
+Indeed, the performance of hard drives is too low to support the feature; faster drives like SSDs are needed instead.
+A better project name would be ‘On-disk ledger state’, but there is no way to remove poorly chosen names from people’s heads once they are firmly engrained.

+[^2]: In its early stages, it was developed on behalf of Input Output Global,
+      Inc. (IOG).

 This backend is now complete.
-It satisfies all its functional requirements, and meets all its performance requirements, including stretch targets.
+It satisfies all its functional requirements and meets all its performance requirements, including stretch targets.

-[^1]: "UTxO-HD" is a classic project-manager's misnomer.
-It is not just about
-      the UTxO, but all of the ledger state, and it is not about hard drives.
-      Indeed the performance of hard drives is too low to support the feature.
-      A better project name would be "On-disk ledger state", but there's no way to remove poorly chosen names from people's heads once they're firmly engrained.

-[^2]: And previously on behalf of Input Output Global, Inc. (IOG).

 The backend is implemented as a Haskell library called `lsm-tree` [@lsm-tree], which provides efficient on-disk key–value storage using log-structured